Deterministic Entanglement Distribution on Series-Parallel Quantum Networks: Introduction

 Since all parties are physically separated from one another so that locality holds, only local operations and classical communication (LOCC) can be applied to the information carriers (e.g.,~qubits) of different parties.
-Such consideration allows us to treat each party as a \emph{node} that consists of a collection of information carriers, and treat each bipartite (resp.~multipartite) entangled state formed by inter-node information carriers as a \emph{link} (resp.~hyperlink), essentially giving rise to a complex network representation of the structure of locality on entanglement resources, widely known as the \emph{quantum network} (QN)~\cite{QEP_acl07}.
-A number of QN-based protocols have since been introduced, e.g.,~$q$-swapping~\cite{QEP-q-swap_cc09} and path routing~\cite{q-netw-route_p19}, combining communication protocols with network science~\cite{stat-of-netw_ab02}.
-In practice, basic communication protocols on small-scale QNs have been experimentally demonstrated using diamond nitrogen-vacancy centers~\cite{q-netw_krhbknbtmh17,q-netw_hkmsvtmh18,q-netw_phbbhsvtmdwh21} and ion traps~\cite{entangle-swap_rmkvschb08,q-netw-ion-trap_ahprshde09}.
-It is believed that practical QNs are easier to \emph{scale} than universal quantum computing platforms, since the nonlocality of information carriers only needs to be maintained within each node but not across the global QN platform.
-The future of a worldwide large-scale QN, namely, a ``quantum Internet''~\cite{q-internet_k08} is hence foreseeable.
-This, on the other hand, urgently demands a more efficient design of QN-based communication protocols that should be \emph{scalable} with network size and \emph{adaptable} to different network topology, in accordance with the well-developed methods of complex network analysis~\cite{struct-dyn-netw}.
+Such consideration allows us to treat each party as a \emph{node} that consists of a collection of information carriers and treat each partially entangled bipartite (multipartite) state formed by internode information carriers as a \emph{link} (hyperlink), essentially giving rise to a network representation of the structure of locality of entanglement resources, widely known as the \emph{quantum network} (QN)~\cite{QEP_acl07}.
+A number of QN-based protocols have since been introduced, e.g.,~$q$-swapping~\cite{QEP-q-swap_cc09} and path routing~\cite{q-netw-route_p19}, combining communication protocols with network science~\cite{q-netw-summ_bfd19}.
+In practice, basic communication protocols for small-scale QNs have been experimentally demonstrated using diamond nitrogen-vacancy centers~\cite{q-netw_krhbknbtmh17,q-netw_hkmsvtmh18,q-netw_phbbhsvtmdwh21} and ion traps~\cite{entangle-swap_rmkvschb08,q-netw-ion-trap_ahprshde09}.
+It is believed that practical QNs are easier to {scale} than universal quantum computing platforms, since the nonlocality of information carriers only needs to be maintained within each node and not across the global QN platform.
+The future of a worldwide large-scale QN, namely, a ``quantum Internet''~\cite{q-internet_k08}, is hence foreseeable.
+This, on the other hand, urgently demands a more efficient design of QN-based communication protocols that should be \emph{scalable} with network size, be \emph{adaptable} to different network topologies, and align with well-developed methods in complex network analysis~\cite{stat-of-netw_ab02,struct-dyn-netw}.